Origin of the Kuntner Route

 more about the Barbian waterfalls

-The Church of St. Ingenuin and Albuin in Saubach
+The Church of St. Ingenuin and Albuin at Saubach

 The Holy Trinity Church in Kollmann was previously called the customs chapel and was connected to the customs office by a wooden walkway.
 The church itself was built around 1588 and nearly destroyed by fire in 1938.
 In the meantime, it has been renovated.
-Open from 8 a.m. to 7 p.m.
-Holy Mass: Sunday at 8:30 clock or 10:00 clock (german)
+Open from 8.00am to 7.00pm.
+Holy Mass: Sunday at 8.30am or 10.00am (german)

 The Leonard church is located right beside the country road of Kollmann.
 It has a striking front bell wall.
 During the 17th Century, the two chapels on the side with their small towers were added to the construction.
 Until 1870, it was custom in Kollmann, to have a large street market during the time when the cattle was blessed.
 Horses were driven around the church three times.
 The riders, as well as the coachmen (Leonard is the patron of all coachmen) sacrificed a horseshoe or a piece of iron on this occasion.
 From these pieces, a large chain was forged, which was used as a church decoration.
 Beside the Leonard church is a cemetery, in which a monumental wall serves a reminder of the people buried alive during a storm in 1891.

-The Parish Church to St. Jacobs in Barbian
+The Parish Church to St. Jacobs in Barbian/Barbiano

 Three small churches, church of Saint Gertraud, Saint Nikolaus and Saint Magdalena, built in the 12th and 15th century in an incredibly beautiful ...